carlos-urena/figs-gen/README.md

 <h2>Figure 5</h2>

 The perspective view-frustum is shown, along with the coordinates of its vertexes, in terms of _l_,_r_,_b_,_t_,_n_ and _f_.
 These coordinates are relative to the camera reference system.
+This helps to understand the parameters for `glFrustum` function.

 <div align="center">
     <img src="pngs/fig05-frustum1.png" width="400px"</img>